shawnxiangql/cursor-custom-agents-rules-generator/readme.md

 # BMad's Best Practices Cursor Custom Agents and Rules Generator

+April 19, 2025

+The updates to cursor with 0.49 have made big improvements to rules finally!
+Some much needed bug fixes.

+New [video](https://youtu.be/1wQUio9TiIQ?si=3KT5NiO5mDL8GR5P) and [repo](https://github.com/bmadcode/BMAD-METHOD) is up showing how to use the custom agents in conjunction with rules.
+This is more cursor agnostic if you want to try using other tools in conjunction with Cursor.

 April 16, 2025

 You can now generate rules directly in a conversation using the `/Generate Cursor Rules` command.
 This makes it easy to define how the agent should behave without leaving the chat.